APALA Supports the Raising the Wage Act to Raise the Minimum Wage for Nearly 38 Million Workers by 2020

 815 16th St. NW, 2nd Floor

 202-508-3733 | firstname.lastname@example.org

-Founded in 1992, the Asian Pacific American Labor Alliance (APALA), AFL-CIO, is the first and only national organization of Asian American and Pacific Islander (AAPI) workers, most of whom are union members and our allies, advancing worker, immigrant and civil rights.
+Founded in 1992, the Asian Pacific American Labor Alliance (APALA), AFL-CIO, is the first and only national organization of Asian American and Pacific Islander (AAPI) workers, most of whom are union members and our allies, building power for AAPI workers and communities.